 When stress becomes overwhelming, an all-out, 30-second sprint can divert your attention and work out mounting anxiety.
 Imagine that you’re running off your burden of negative energy, pushing it out of your body and leaving it behind.

-During yoga practice, the ujjayi breath helps to enhance relaxation and clear focus.
-Take a few moments to slowly inhale through the nose and from the abdomen, then listen to the air escape from your lungs as you exhale.
+Take a few moments to inhale slowly and deeply through the nose and from the abdomen, then listen to the air escape through your nostrils as you exhale in a slow and controlled manner.
 This helps you to concentrate and diverts your attention away from your stress.

-Mindfulness-based meditation is an excellent stress reliever, as it too turns off the stress response system by increasing the levels of our stress coping neurotransmitters like dopamine, serotonin, GABA, and endorphins.
+Mindfulness-based meditation is another excellent stress reliever, as it too turns off the stress response system by increasing the levels of our stress coping neurotransmitters like dopamine, serotonin, GABA, and endorphins.

 This is one of my most favorite stress management tools and you can learn all my personal techniques in my Meditating for Health Ebook, by visiting this link.